jarrodldavis/dotfiles/README.md

 On macOS, skip installation of App Store (`mas`) dependencies.

+### `DOTFILES_REINSTALL`

+Force the removal and reinstallation of Homebrew and any Homebrew-installed system dependencies.

 ## Maintenance

 ### Homebrew

 [Homebrew Bundle] is used to record the CLI tools, GUI applications, and Visual Studio Code extensions that should be installed.
-To record the installation or removal of these system dependencies, update `configs/Brewfile` using `~/.dotfiles/scripts/update-homebrew-bundle.sh`.
+These system dependencies are recorded in distinct profiles in the `configs/brew` directory.
+To record any uninstalled or newly installed system dependencies, update `configs/brew/Brewfile.{full,new,old}` using `~/.dotfiles/scripts/update-homebrew-bundle.sh`, then update the appropriate `*.Brewfile` profiles.

 ### Global `.gitignore`